buildcivitas/buildcivitas.github.io/_posts/2021-07-31-building-civitas.md

 [Puzzling](https://puzzling.stackexchange.com/), [Space
 Exploration](https://space.stackexchange.com/),
 [Emacs](https://emacs.stackexchange.com/users/2/jon-ericson) and many
 others, to successful launches.
-Sorin help found [the Beat The GMAT Forums](https://www.beatthegmat.com/forums) and managed [College Confidential's forums](https://www.collegeconfidential.com/).
+Sorin was instrumental in growing the [the Beat The GMAT Forums](https://www.beatthegmat.com/forums) and managed [College Confidential's forums](https://www.collegeconfidential.com/).
 We've been in the trenches and seen what works (and what, unfortunately)